martin-micimo/ansible-haproxy/README.md

 |`haproxy_docker_makeopts`|TARGET=linux-glibc<br>USE_GETADDRINFO=1<br>USE_LUA=1<br>LUA_INC=/usr/include/lua5.3<br>USE_OPENSSL=1<br>USE_PCRE2=1<br>USE_PCRE2_JIT=1<br>USE_PROMEX=1<br>EXTRA_OBJS=""|Make Options for HAProxy, if you change these you are on your own.|
 |`haproxy_docker_commands`|"-W",<br>"-db",<br>"-f",<br>"{{ haproxy_docker_config_dir }}/{{ haproxy_config_file }}"|The build in HAProxy Start Command, if you change these you are on your own.|

-### Running the Image localy
+### Running the Image locally

-You can Run the Image localy with the Support of the `docker-compose-plugin` like this:
+You can Run the Image locally with the Support of the `docker-compose-plugin` like this:

 |Variable|Default|Description|
 |:--|:--|:--|